 Signs God Is Preparing You for Something

 Preparation Is Biblical

-Moses spent 40 years in the wilderness before leading Israel out of Egypt.
+Moses spent forty years in the wilderness before leading Israel out of Egypt.
 He had to unlearn who he thought he was before he could become who God needed him to be.

-David was anointed king as a teenager but did not take the throne until he was 30.
+David was anointed king as a teenager but did not take the throne until he was thirty.
 The years between were filled with shepherding, fighting, running, hiding — all preparation.

 Joseph went from favored son to slave to prisoner before becoming second in command of Egypt.
-Every painful step was preparation for the position.
+Every painful step turned out to be training for the position.

-Jesus waited 30 years before beginning His public ministry.
+Jesus waited thirty years before beginning His public ministry.
 Even the Son of God had a preparation season.

-If you are in a season that feels like waiting, like wilderness, like nothing is happening — pay attention.
+If your current season feels like waiting, like wilderness, like nothing is happening — pay attention.
 Something might be happening beneath the surface.

+Signs God Is Preparing You for Something